 - Online privacy helps in the safeguarding of social boundaries.

 - It also limits the potential power someone could have over you.

 - It keeps you, and also your family safe from any potential breaches in social media data.

 - Online privacy protects your business privacy from any cyber criminals.

 - It also safeguards your privacy and protects you from identity theft.

 The Main Concerns Of Personal Privacy Online

 Many people are concerned about their privacy online.
-In fact a good 81% of American users report they feel they have zero control regarding their personal data being accessed by private parties.
+In fact, a good 81% of American users report they feel they have zero control over their personal data being accessed by private parties.

 This 81% soared to 84% when asked about the government access to their personal online data.

 People are worried about the safety and security of their online privacy.